Sauropterygia: Origins and evolution

-Classification

-Classification of sauropterygians has been difficult.
+The earliest sauropterygians appeared about 248-247 million years ago (Ma) during the Spathian towards the end of the Early Triassic, by which time they already showed considerable diversification.
+By the Middle Triassic, some sauropterygians had already reached large body sizes, with some nothosaurs belonging to the genus Nothosaurus from this time period reaching a body length of 5-7 m.
+The Triassic-Jurassic extinction event wiped out all sauropterygians aside from the plesiosaurs, which would continue to diversify until the end of the Mesozoic, when they would be wiped out by the K-Pg extinction event.

+Classification and relationships to other reptiles

+It has long been uncertain how Sauropterygia is related to other reptile groups.
 The demands of an aquatic environment caused the same features to evolve multiple times among reptiles, an example of convergent evolution.
-Sauropterygians are diapsids, and since the late 1990s, scientists have suggested that they may be closely related to turtles.
-The bulky-bodied, mollusc-eating placodonts may also be sauropterygians, or intermediate between the classic eosauropterygians and turtles.
+Sauropterygians are widely agreed to be diapsids, and since the late 1990s, scientists have suggested that they may be closely related to turtles, though this hypothesis has later been questioned.
+Placodonts are generally considered the sister group to the rest of Sauropterygia.

 Several analyses of sauropterygian relationships since the beginning of the 2010s have suggested that they are more closely related to archosaurs (birds and crocodilians) than to lepidosaurs (lizards and snakes).
 Some authors have suggested that sauropterygians form a clade with two other groups of marine reptiles, Ichthyosauromorpha and Thalattosauria, with this clade either being placed as non-saurian diapsids or as basal archosauromorphs.

+Some other Triassic marine reptiles have been suggested to be more closely related to Sauropterygia than to Ichthyosauromorpha and Thalattosauria, including Hanosaurus, Helveticosaurus, Palatodonta, Eusaurosphargis, and Saurosphargidae (some studies find varying members of this group to be within Sauropterygia proper).
+Wang et al. 2022 coined Sauropterygiformes to include Sauropterygia (which was found to include Palatodonta) proper, as well as Hanosaurus, Helveticosaurus, and Saurosphargidae (including Eusaurosphargis as a member).
+Wolniewicz, et al. 2023 coined the clade Sauropterygomorpha to include Sauropterygians and their closest relatives, also including Palatodonta and Eusaurosphargis (Saurosphargidae not including Eusaurosphargis, and Hanosaurus were found to be within Sauropterygia proper) but not Helveticosaurus (which was found to basal to Sauropterygomorpha but more closely related to Sauropterygomorpha than to other reptiles).

-The cladogram shown hereafter is the result of an analysis of sauropterygian relationships (using just fossil evidence) conducted by Neenan and colleagues, in 2013.
+The cladogram shown hereafter is the result of an analysis of sauropterygian relationships (using just fossil evidence) conducted by Neenan and colleagues (2013), which placed the clade as the sister group to Sauria (Archosauromorpha + Lepidosauromorpha).

 The cladogram shown below follows the most likely result found by an analysis of turtle relationships using both fossil and genetic evidence by M.S.
 Lee, in 2013.
-This analysis resolved Sauropterygia as a paraphyletic assemblage of stem turtles.
+This analysis resolved Sauropterygia as a paraphyletic assemblage of stem turtles within Archosauromorpha.

-In cladistic analysis of 2015, Sauropterygia placed within Pantestudines:
+In the cladistic analysis of Shcoch and Sues 2015, Sauropterygia was placed within Pantestudines, the latter recovered within Lepidosauromorpha (the clade including modern lizards and snakes):

-The following cladogram was found by Simões et al. (2022):
+The following cladogram was found by Simões et al. (2022), where Sauropterygia was recovered within a larger clade of marine reptiles, including ichthyosauromorphs and thalattosaurs, diverging after pantestudines within Archosauromorpha: